MESAHub/mesa/docs/source/developing/contributing.rst

   $(git log -1) == *'[ci skip]'*

-Tests to see we should skip a test
+Tests to see if we should skip testing the test cases.
+Note we still want to compile test MESA even if we skip the full test suite.